clarkzjw/LENS/README.md

 # Monthly Snapshots

+**Update (2025/11/16)**: Starting from November 2025, we have revamped the dataset collection and storage pipeline.
+The new dataset will also include relevant metrics from the Starlink dish gRPC interface.

+The release cycle will be more frequent, which includes weekly and monthly snapshots, as the pipeline will be automated.
+We will use the object storage sponsored by the [Digital Research Alliance of Canada](https://www.alliancecan.ca/) for future dataset hosting.
+The new dataset is expected to be available starting from around December 2025.

+Backlog monthly snapshots from April 2025 to November 2025 will be gradually uploaded to Zenodo.

+---

 The dataset is split into monthly snapshots.
 Each can be retrieved from Zenodo using the links below.

 | Monthly Snapshots | Type | Link                                                                                     | Compressed Size | Decompressed Size |